-We suggest heading to the Cultural Centre before visiting the sites in Uluṟu Kata Tjuṯa National Park.
-Your visit will support the local community and allow you to gain a deeper understanding of the Anangu way of life.
+As mentioned, we suggest heading to the Cultural Centre before visiting any of the sites in Uluṟu Kata Tjuṯa National Park.
+Your visit will support the local Muṯitjulu Community Aboriginal Corporation and allow you to gain a deeper understanding of the Anangu way of life.

 The Journey Is The Destination